Quantum Information Scrambling: From Holography to Quantum Simulators: AdS /CFT and Wormhole

 \section{AdS$_{d+1}$/CFT$_{d}$ and Wormhole}

 AdS/CFT correspondence can be embodied in various avatars, but we will only briefly review some aspects of it which will be relevant for the rest of the review.
-Essentially, the AdS/CFT duality links two different theories: a conformal field theory (CFT) which is strongly coupled (typically a Large-N gauge theory) and a weakly coupled gravity theory defined on the background of Anti-de Sitter (AdS) spacetime which is a spacetime with a negative curvature \cite{maldacena1999large, Gubser:1998bc,witten-adscft}. $d+1$ dimensional AdS spacetime represents the maximally symmetric solution for the Einstein field equation with a negative cosmological constant $\Lambda=-\frac{d(d-1)}{2\, L^2},$ where $L$ is the AdS radius.
+Essentially, the AdS/CFT duality links two different theories: a conformal field theory (CFT) which is strongly coupled (typically a large N gauge theory) and a weakly coupled gravity theory defined on the background of Anti-de Sitter (AdS) spacetime which is a spacetime with a negative curvature \cite{maldacena1999large, Gubser:1998bc,witten-adscft}. $d+1$ dimensional AdS spacetime represents the maximally symmetric solution for the Einstein field equation with a negative cosmological constant $\Lambda=-\frac{d(d-1)}{2\, L^2},$ where $L$ is the AdS radius.
 The most well-understood example of this duality comes from the String theory.
 It has been demonstrated in \cite{maldacena1999large,Gubser:1998bc,witten-adscft,AHARONY2000183}, that there exists an equivalence between a strongly coupled $\mathcal{N} = 4$ supersymmetric $SU(N)$ Yang-Mills (SYM) theory and Type $IIB$ String theory on $AdS_5 \times S^5$ in the large $N$ limit, where $N$ is the rank of the gauge group.
 In this context, one first starts with a stack of $N$ number of $D3$-branes.
-The low energy dynamics of it is described by $\mathcal{N}=4$ SYM with a Gauge group $ SU(N).$ The 't-Hooft coupling $\lambda=g_{YM}^2 N= 2\pi\,g_s N,$ where $g_{YM}$ denotes the Yang-Mills coupling and $g_s$ is the String coupling.
-We can analyze this theory perturbatively when $\lambda \ll 1.$ On the other hand, we can have a 10-dimensional metric solution emerging from the low energy description of Type $IIB$ String theory, which is essentially a Type $IIB$ Supergravity theory.
+The low energy dynamics of it is described by $\mathcal{N}=4$ SYM with a Gauge group $ SU(N)$ with the 't-Hooft coupling $\lambda=g_{YM}^2 N$, where $g_{YM}$ denotes the Yang-Mills coupling.
+We can analyze this theory perturbatively when $\lambda \ll 1.$ On the other hand, we can have a 10-dimensional metric solution emerging from the low energy description of Type $IIB$ String theory,

+where $g_s$ is the string coupling.
 We work in $\alpha'\rightarrow 0$ limit where $\alpha'$ is the string tension.
-In this limit we can effectively neglect any stringy effect and hence work in the supergravity limit.
-After this we can identify,
+In this limit we can effectively neglect any stringy effect and hence work in the supergravity limit (which is essentially a Type $IIB$ Supergravity theory for this case).
+In the AdS/CFT duality the couplings on the two sides are related by \be \lambda=g_{YM}^2 N= 2\pi\,g_s N~. \ee We can identify $L^2=\alpha'\sqrt{2\, g_{YM}^2 N}\,$.
+After this, we can easily see from \eqref{eq1} that the spacetime described by \eqref{eq1} is nothing but $AdS_5\times S^5.$ The supergravity limit necessarily implies,